Azure/durabletask/samples/Correlation.Samples/docs/overview.md

 A wrapper of [Activity](https://github.com/dotnet/corefx/blob/master/src/System.Diagnostics.DiagnosticSource/src/ActivityUserGuide.md) class.
 The Activity class is in charge of handling the correlation information of Application Insights.
 Activity is designed for in-memory execution.
 However, Orchestrator requires a replay.
 The execution is not in-memory.
 This class wraps the Activity to adopt orchestration execution.
 This class has a Stack called `OrchestrationTraceContexts.` It is a stack of request/dependency telemetry of orchestrator.

 This class is serialized to queues.
-However, the default NewtonJSON serializer can't support it.
+However, the default `Newtonsoft.Json` serializer can't support it.
 So we have a custom serializer on the `TraceContextBase` class.

 ### [CorrelationTraceClient](../../../src/DurableTask.Core/CorrelationTraceClient.cs)